| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 averaging their M/Z

-taking the difference to get an offset
+taking the difference to get an offset value

 dividing averaged M/Z by offset to generate frequency